EZSNoVa/ap-cs-final-project/README.md

 # ap-cs-final-project
-A comedy-based blackjack* console game whichi sadly wasn't finished.
+A comedy-based blackjack* console game which sadly didn't received as much time and effort as it should.